pingidentity/scim2/README.md

 source, and is developed by [Ping Identity Corporation](https://www.pingidentity.com/).

-## What is SCIM?
+## What Is SCIM?
 [SCIM](https://www.simplecloud.info), or _System for Cross-domain Identity Management_, is an IETF standard that defines an extensible schema mechanism and REST API for **managing users and other identity data**.
 SCIM is used by a variety of vendors — including Salesforce, Microsoft, Cisco, Sailpoint, and Ping Identity — for a variety of purposes, including user provisioning, directory services, attribute exchange, and more.

-SCIM is an open standard that is interoperable, which means that SCIM clients should be able to communicate with any SCIM 2-based service.
+SCIM is an open standard that is interoperable, which means that SCIM 2 clients should be able to communicate with any SCIM 2 service.
 This avoids the need to accommodate multiple APIs to communicate with different platforms, and also avoids vendor lock-in concerns.
-In practice, different SCIM services can have variance by enforcing their own constraints, but still provide much common ground.
+In practice, different SCIM services can have slight variance in behavior by enforcing their own constraints, but still provide much common ground.

 ## Advantages of the UnboundID SCIM 2 SDK
 The UnboundID SCIM 2 SDK provides many strong benefits for applications that need to communicate